The story so far

 In 2016, Dr Michael Graz joined the team.
 His role is commercial development and funding and ensuring that the research is performed in a manner to allow for clinical development.
 He holds a track record of mentoring biopharmaceutical start-ups, and leading and turning around both scale-up and mature life sciences companies in the UK, South Africa and South America.

-From 2017 Assoc Profs.
-Louise Hultqvist and Carl Martin Nilsson delivered experimental proof that the H6-P1 mode of action worked well in concert with approved antibiotics to kill biofilm bacteria and eradicate a biofilm infection.
-During 2019 and 2020, Jens Bo Andersen, Louise Hultqvist and Carl Martin Nilsson found the likely drug target to be the phosphodiestrase BifA, that affects c-di-GMP concentrations in P. aeruginosa.
+From 2017 we demonstrated that the H6-P1 mode of action worked well in concert with approved antibiotics to kill biofilm bacteria and eradicate a biofilm infection.
+During 2019 and 2020, we found the likely drug target to be the phosphodiestrase BifA, that affects c-di-GMP concentrations in P. aeruginosa.

 The team developed a model for P.aeruginosa biofilms on catheters and demonstrated biofilm dismantling efficacy of Disperazol within an hour after oral administration.
 Furthermore, we have shown that Disperazol works synergistically with approved antibiotics to eradicate a biofilm infection.
 All results suggest that Disperazol and closest variants are safe and can be considered as drug-able independent of administration route.